How to Buy Discount San Francisco Zoo Tickets: 9 Ways to Save

 8. Group Prices

 Planning a group visit to the park?
-Groups of 15 or more can send in a group reservation request three weeks in advance by reaching out to Guest Services at Reservations@sfzoo.org.
+Groups of 15 or more can request a group reservation three weeks in advance by contacting Guest Services at Reservations@sfzoo.org.
 More information is detailed on the Zoo’s website

 9. San Francisco Zoo Membership

-Regular visitors should absolutely consider purchasing a membership to the San Francisco Zoo that will allow multiple entries per year for one flat rate.
+Regular visitors should consider purchasing a San Francisco Zoo membership, which provides unlimited entry per year at a single flat rate.

-There are multiple membership tiers to consider that come with a variety of perks, as detailed on the Zoo’s website.
+There are multiple membership tiers to consider, each offering a variety of perks, as detailed on the Zoo’s website.
 Prices currently range from $99 to $2,500.

 San Francisco Zoo Hours, Parking & Directions